grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

     15-degree angle.

     > [!IMPORTANT]
-    > Ensure the foam is not pinched between the receptacle and the pins on the SSD.
+    > Ensure the foam isn't pinched between the receptacle and the pins on the SSD.

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image36.jpeg" alt-text="A hand holding a small circuit board.":::